 Welcome to the Patient Information section of IAC Dental CT online.
-The IAC provides the following information as a service to the general public.
-This section is designed to help prospective patients stay educated and informed about computed tomography (CT) imaging and the importance of accredited practices.
+The IAC provides the following information about Dental CT as a service to the general public.
+This section is designed to help prospective patients stay educated and informed about Dental CT and the importance of accredited practices.

-The Intersocietal Accreditation Commission (IAC) offers an online tool to assist patients in locating an IAC accredited practice.
+IAC offers an online tool to assist patients in locating an IAC accredited practice.
 When scheduling a procedure, patients are encouraged to research the accreditation status of the practice.
-Find An IAC Accredited practice»
+Find An IAC-Accredited Practice»

 What is a CT examination?

 Computed tomography (CT) is a procedure that combines a series of x-ray images taken from different angles to digitally produce cross-sectional pictures of the body that yield good spatial resolution (the ability to distinguish two separate structures at small distances from each other).
 For certain medical conditions, CT may provide better overall diagnostic quality images than conventional x-ray.
 CT diagnostic examinations have become instrumental in the diagnoses and treatment planning of a multitude of ailments ranging from heart disease, tumors, fractures and sometimes life-threatening conditions such as acute appendicitis and stroke.
 Since its inception in the late 1960’s, CT technology has been hailed as one of the top five medical developments of the 20th century.
 (1)

 According Dr. John Boone, chairman of the American Association of Physicists in Medicine (AAPM), 70 million CT scans are performed each year in the United States alone, and play a critical role in saving the lives of thousands of people every day.
 (2)